 Lassen Volcanic National Park offers additional Junior Ranger badges.

-Junior Ranger Night Explorer–Earn at a Night Sky Badge or work on it during your stay.
+Junior Ranger Night Explorer–Earn a Night Sky Badge or work on it during your stay.

 Lassen Volcanic National Park Volcano Club–Pick up a Volcano Card at the Visitor Center and complete the required activities.